BIATeam/BIADemo/Docs/NEW_PROJECT.md

 If you want to start a new project, you have to create the Frontend and/or the Backend project(s) depending on your needs.

-You have to respect the structure below (same as BIADemo) for your project :
+You have to respect the structure below for your project :

 ![Structure of Project's folder](./Images/folderStructure.png)